Learn what’s happening in week 29 of pregnancy and find out how your baby is developing.

 The adrenal glands are producing a chemical that will be converted to estriol by the placenta.
 Estriol is a form of estrogen made by the ovaries and it stimulates the production of the hormone prolactin by your body.

-The prolactin is the hormone that helps your body to produce milk.
-Your baby is stronger and responds to all sorts of stimuli including light, sounds and movement.
+Prolactin is the hormone that helps your body to produce milk.
+Your baby is stronger and responds to all sorts of stimuli including light, sounds, and movement.
 Now is the right time to start doing a kick count twice a day, just to make sure that your little one is doing fine.

 One of the biggest developments this week is the forming of the tooth buds of permanent teeth.